Optimal parameters estimation for K-edge subtraction imaging using PixiRad-2/PixieIII photon counting detector on a

-For both modality, raw data consists of an image $I_0^{\Omega}$ taken without the sample, and a sample image containing a set $I_A^{\Omega}$ of pixels filled with material $A$ and a set $I_B^{\Omega}$ of pixels filled with material $B$.
+For both modalities, raw data consists of an image $I_0^{\Omega}$ taken without the sample, and a sample image containing a set $I_X^{\Omega}$ of pixels filled with material $X$ and a set $I_Y^{\Omega}$ of pixels filled with material $Y$. $\Omega$ in these notations refers to the energy range $\Omega_1$ or $\Omega_2$ used for imaging.
 The input flux on the detector at a given energy $E$ will be denoted $I_0(E)$.
-Assuming no origins of dispersion other than random noise, the image without sample is flat with a mean counts given by for the image with the sample, the mean count is for pixels of a sample image filled with material $m \in \{A,B\}$.
-Here $A_m(E)$ refer to the absorbance of material $m$ and is given by :
+Assuming random noise as unique source of dispersion, the image without sample is flat with a mean count given by for the image with the sample, the mean count is computed using for pixels of a sample image filled with material $m \in \{X,Y\}$. $A_m(E)$ refers to the absorbance of material $m$ and is given by :

-Where $\Im(n_m(E))$ is the imaginary part of the refractive index $n_m(E)$ at energy $E$ for material $m$ with density $\rho_m$ and thickness $l_m$ $h$ is the Planck constant and $c$ is the speed of light.
+Where $\Im(n_m(E))$ is the imaginary part of the refractive index $n_m(E)$ for a given energy $E$ and a given material $m$ with density $\rho_m$ and thickness $l_m$. $h$ is the Planck constant and $c$ is the speed of light.
 The refractive index $n_m(E)$ is taken from xraylib database \citep{schoonjans2011}, which gives data with 1 keV spectral resolution.